Sharly-Chess/sharly-chess.github.io/docs/running-an-event/check-in-processs.en.md

 - Assign **zero-point byes for all remaining rounds** in the tournament.

 {: .note }
-> ⓘ This action updates the _Papi_ database directly.
+> :information_source: This action updates the _Papi_ database directly.
 Affected players will appear greyed out in _Papi_ and will no longer be paired — a major time-saver compared to managing this manually using _Papi_ directly.

 ## Reopening Check-in